Umio-Yasuno/amdgpu_top/README.md

        This option can be combined with the "-J" option.
    --list
        Display a list of AMDGPU devices.
-       This option can be combined with the "-d" option.
    -J, --json
        Output JSON formatted data.
+       This option can be combined with the "-d" option.
    --gui
        Launch GUI mode.
    --smi
-       Launch Simple TUI mode. (like nvidia-smi, rocm-smi) --apu, --select-apu
+       Launch Simple TUI mode. (like nvidia-smi, rocm-smi) -p, --process
+       Dump All GPU processes and memory usage per process.
+   --apu, --select-apu
        Select APU instance.
    -V, --version